vidalab/vidalab.github.io/source/_posts/2015-02-05-visualizing-home-insurance-rates.markdown

                   .range(d3.range(<Q>).map(function(i) { return "q" + i + "-9"; }));
 ```

-where:
+Where:

-<LOWEST> is the lowest value your data can have
+&lt;LOWEST&gt; is the lowest value your data can have

-<HIGHEST> is the highest value your data can have
+&lt;HIGHEST&gt; is the highest value your data can have

-<Q> is the number of quantization levels you want for your data, here it is number of colors you want to use in the cloropeth
+&lt;Q&gt; is the number of quantization levels you want for your data, here it is number of colors you want to use in the cloropeth

 Change those values according to your data and needs.